 During the editing stage, you may realize you still need to work through your fears and doubts as an author.
 You may second-guess some scenes or worry about omitting too much.
 This is why it’s important to work with a very skilled editor and book coach during this phase.
 These people will be your support system and will keep your readers’ – and your book’s – best interests in mind.

-13. Revise your novel
+10. Revise your novel

 Real writing is about rewriting.
 The rewrite (or revision) is the stage when your book really starts to take shape.
-Learning how to write a novel is just as much revising than it is actually writing.
+Learning how to write a novel is just as much revising as it is actually writing.

 Now that your rough draft is written and has undergone a series of edits, it is time to rewrite your book using the feedback you’ve received.